 How much is the average HIPAA settlement?

-The average OCR settlement exceeds $240,000, but settlements range from $10,000 for small practices with minor violations to $16 million for Anthem's 2018 record breach.
+The average OCR settlement exceeds $240,000, but settlements range from $10,000 for small practices with minor violations to $16 million for Anthem's 2018 record settlement (over its 2015 breach affecting 78.8 million people).
 Most settlements fall in the $100,000 to $500,000 range.
 The total cost of a breach is far higher than the fine alone when you include investigation costs, notification expenses, credit monitoring, legal defense, reputational damage, and lost business.
-The average total healthcare breach cost is $7.42 million according to IBM's 2024 report.
+The average total healthcare breach cost is $7.42 million according to IBM's 2025 Cost of a Data Breach report.

 Does having a compliance program reduce penalties?